Category Archives: Frontages

 There are as many different opinions about architectural beauty as there are individuals.
 Compare any two buildings created with completely different philosophies of style.
 If you selected a group at random and asked which building’s appearance they preferred, you’d get a lively discussion ranging from indifference, to liking both, to passionately preferring one or the other, to hating both.

-, cladding, window treatments, etc. are the easiest things to change.
+Many of the building elements that people relate to beauty are also the most transitory.
+Elements like facade color, cladding, window treatments, etc. are the easiest things to change.
 So when Wal-Mart, for instance, wants to show that it’s addressing community concerns about aesthetics and context, they’ll clad their big boxes in styles that reference local heritage in some vague way.
 Hill Country stone in Austin, rustic trusses in Colorado, Georgian brick in the Mid-Atlantic, etc. But the end result is still a tilt-up, single-story big box in a sea of parking.

 In the opinion of many urban designers, the most important architectural factor that supports a pedestrian-friendly street is not the style, but rather the form of the building.
 That is, the way the building is sited on its lot, the way it meets the sidewalk, its frequency of doorways and windows, and its general shape and mass.